PraneethJain/uuutorrent/docs/report.typ

 -   *Technology Stack:* Practical application of Python, FastAPI, Textual, PostgreSQL, Pydantic, SQLAlchemy, httpx, etc. (ADR-002).

 The prototype effectively validates the feasibility of the core concepts using a direct-call monolithic backend structure.

+=== Implementation of NF3 (Reliability - Backup & Recovery)

+To satisfy the NF3 requirement for automated daily database backups with an RPO of 24 hours and RTO of 1 hour, we've implemented:

+1. *pg-backup Container*: A dedicated Docker container that:
+   - Runs a cron job scheduled for daily execution
+   - Uses `pg_dump` to create a complete backup of the PostgreSQL database
+   - Stores backups in a persistent Docker volume (`pg_backups`)
+   - Maintains backup history with timestamps
+   - Configured with proper database credentials via environment variables

+2. *Recovery Process*:
+   - In case of database failure, the operations team can:
+   - Access the backup files in the `pg_backups` volume
+   - Use `pg_restore` to recreate the database from the most recent backup
+   - The containerized approach ensures backups are isolated from application issues

+This implementation ensures that the system can recover from database failures within the specified RTO of 1 hour, with a maximum data loss of 24 hours (RPO).

 == Architecture Analysis